 “A lot of the food we eat, we don’t digest well, but our bacteria can digest it for us and we take the energy.
 So we offer the bacteria food and lodging, and in return they convert food to energy.
 They decide what is and is not toxic to our body, without these bacteria, survival would be difficult. the immune system in our gut is the largest in the body.”
 Stephen Masters Collins, Canada.

 Eating to Live: We want to feed ourselves with foods that promote glowing health and provide us with energy.
 Technically, according to our gut capacity, most of us are better suited to being plant eaters.
 The insane overreach into animal foods has caused a crazy and unhappy amount of disease all across the world.
 Today, we are quite certain that for most people animal flesh produces a highly acidic inner terrain leading to putrefaction, chronic inflammation and disease.

-Choose your food well, eat produce as close to where it’s grown as possible.
+Choose your food well, eat organic or home grown, farm fresh produce as close to where it’s grown as possible.
 Eat it as fresh as possible, get to know your farmers, how they grow, what they use.
-You can actually feel the vitality of freshly picked greens from the farm and there is no comparison with the flat energy of produce - even if it’s organically grown, after it has traveled for 3000 miles.
+You can actually feel the vitality of freshly picked greens from the farm and there is no comparison with the flatness of produce - even if it’s organically grown, after it has traveled for 3000 miles.
 After a while that’s all you want to eat, fresh from the garden, from the fields, from the trees and bushes.
 To Your Health!

 These blogs are intended for information and education only.
 At no time are any of the information or suggestions on this website intended to diagnose, treat, prescribe or otherwise take the place of individualized care by your health care professional.
 Anyone accessing or downloading these handouts and wellness suggestions does so at their own risk and holds the author(s) of this blog harmless and takes full responsible for their own wellbeing.